May 17, 2022

 - Bank Loan - Probably the most obvious place someone thinks to get a loan when they need it.
 Going to your bank or any bank is definitely an option, but banks are known to be the most conservative options so unless you are cash-flush and the business you are acquiring has a lot of assets, be prepared to hear “no” more than one time as well as being required to have anywhere from 10-20% in cash to put down on the purchase price.

 - SBA Loan - Many people get shivers down their back when they hear about getting a loan from the Small Business Administration due to the fact that they are guaranteed by the government.
-SBA loans are a very viable option that can have very favorable terms if you do your homework and talk to the right people.
+SBA loans are a great option for acquisitions that can have very favorable terms if you do your homework and talk to the right people.
 Yes, banks can offer SBA loan.
 But you have to remember that even though the fed is backing the loan, the bank is still the one lending the money.
 Getting an SBA loan at a bank is often as difficult as a traditional loan at a bank.
 Other options to look into are Community Development Financial Institutions (CDFIs), SBA microlenders, SBA Community Advantage Lenders, and SBA 504 lenders.
 These are all lender types that can help you get an SBA loan that operate independently of a bank which gives them greater flexibility, but come with a slightly higher rate and lower loan amounts.

 - Seller Financing - Seller financing is a type of agreement where you may pay a certain percentage upfront to the seller and then a monthly payment over some amount of time directly to the seller until the sale price is paid off.
 It’s like a loan except nobody is actually giving you the money, you are just paying the sales price over a period of time.
 This is often done with some amount of interest as well but can typically be paid off early with no penalty.
 Seller financing can be an attractive option as well as it incentives the seller to help as much as possible to ensure the success of the transition.